-As yet another plane crash hits the headlines, paranoia is running high and questions are inevitably being asked is flying getting more dangerous?
+As yet another plane crash hits the headlines, one more in what seems like a series of them in a short period of time, paranoia is running high and questions are inevitably being asked is flying getting more dangerous?
 Well the simple answer is no.

 Figures from the International Civil Aviation Organisation show that in 2014, 986 people died in a plane crash, with the total number of fatal crashes at 21 over the course of a year.

 21 plane crashes and 986 dead.
 Those are large numbers.

 Yet in 2014 alone, 33 BILLION passengers flew on over 27 MILLION flights!

 That’s one crash for every 1.3 million flights!

 Things Need To Be Kept In Perspective.